dvincentwest/radie/doc/source/api/plugins.rst

 Plugins
 =======

-Plugins extend DataQuick by providing:
+Plugins extend Radie by providing:

-    1. New datastructures via DataQuickFrame subclasses
+    1. New datastructures via DataStructure subclasses
     2. Loader functions to read new datafile formats
-    3. New QtWidget based Visualizations to plugin to the DataQuick Viewer
+    3. New QtWidget based Visualizations to plugin to the Radie Viewer

 .. toctree::
     :maxdepth: 3